 My name is Charles Foster and I have worked as a writer, editor and designer for many years.
-I first handled metal type at school, where we had composing sticks and a treadle-operated printing press.
+I first handled metal type at school, where we had composing sticks and a treadle-operated press.
 Since then I have cut up repro with scalpels, rubbed down letters from Letraset, learnt desktop publishing using the first generation of Aldus PageMaker and taught several generations of students in three different educational institutions.
 I have written two books and am working on a third.
 I also write and edit the only regular blog about the Dambusters.
 I live in Dublin.

 If you want to make contact, here’s my email address.